 Nowadays, it is much harder to find a company that does not use software to run their business operations than one that does.
 A lot of businesses will use off-the-shelf software, which comes with a fixed set of functions.
 If you find what's currently on the market isn't meeting your needs, you might go for custom software.

-Custom software (also known as bespoke software or tailored software) refers to applications and software solutions that are created to solve specific real-world challenges your business is facing.
+Custom software development (also known as bespoke software or tailored software) refers to applications and software development solutions that are created to solve specific real-world challenges your business is facing.
 They come in when an off-the-shelf just won't cut it and are structured based on your organization’s specific needs.

 - Custom Software Development Process at SoftKraft